t0gun/go-spf/README.md

 RFC Compliant Go library for parsing, analyzing, and evaluating SPF records
 >  [!WARNING]
 > Early proof of concept.
 The public API compiles and returns Neutral for every input.
 The real decision tree is in progress.
-Use at your own risk.

 ## Installation